Gandaki Province women's cricket team

-The Gandaki Province women's cricket team represents Gandaki Province in women's domestic cricket in Nepal.
+The Gandaki Province women's cricket team (गण्डकी प्रदेश महिला क्रिकेट टोली) represents Gandaki Province in women's domestic cricket in Nepal.
 The team participates in various national tournaments, showcasing the talent and skill of Nepalese women cricketers.
 The team is currently being run under the Cricket Association of Gandaki Province.

 History

 The team was formed to promote women's cricket in Gandaki Province and has been actively participating in domestic tournaments since its inception.
 The team has produced several talented players who have gone on to represent Nepal at the international level.

 Current Squad

 The squad for the Gandaki Province Women's Cricket Team is selected based on performance in domestic tournaments and trials.
 The team is composed of players from various regions within Gandaki Province.